dcarbone/ci-asset-manager/README.md

 Using the above example, this value would be `'css'`.

 ## Loading
-You will either need to manually load up the asset_manager helper and lib, or add them to your CI autoload.php conf file.
+You will either need to manually load up the asset_manager config, helper, and library, or add them to your CI autoload.php conf file.

 ## Usage
 Usage is quite simple.
 There are a number of helper functions provided: